magento/devdocs/guides/v2.2/cloud/cdn/configure-fastly.md

 [Fastly]({{ page.baseurl }}/cloud/basic-information/cloud-fastly.html) is required for {{site.data.var.ece}}, and is used in Staging and Production environments.
 It works with Varnish to provide fast caching capabilities and a [Content Delivery Network](https://glossary.magento.com/content-delivery-network) (CDN) for static assets.
 Fastly is not available in Integration environments.

-This information gets you started with installing and configuring Fastly.
+This information gets you started with enabling and configuring Fastly.
 We provide additional information for configuring backends and Origin shields, customizing error pages, and adding custom VCL snippets.